haml/haml/README.md

 #### Static analyzer
 Hamlit analyzes Ruby expressions with Ripper and render it on compilation if the expression is static.
+And Hamlit can also compile string literal with string interpolation to reduce string allocation and concatenation on runtime.

 #### C extension to build attributes
-While Hamlit has static analyzer and static attributes are rendered on compilation, dynamic attributes should be rendered on runtime.
+While Hamlit has static analyzer and static attributes are rendered on compilation, dynamic attributes must be rendered on runtime.
 So Hamlit optimizes rendering on runtime with C extension.

 ## Usage